 Cassava has brown, fibrous skin and a snowy white interior flesh, and is about 2 inches wide and 8 inches long.
 Other names for cassava are yuca, manioc, mandioca, casabe, and tapioca.
 While sometimes mistakenly spelled yucca, the yucca is a separate, ornamental plant.

 Cassava is native to Brazil and the tropical areas of the Americas.
 It’s widely grown all over Latin America and the Caribbean and has long been an essential root vegetable in these diets.
 Since before Columbus’s arrival, cassava has been a staple food of the Taino, Carib, and Arawak population, especially in the form of cassava bread.
-Because it was so crucial to the culture, the natives revered it.
+Because it was so crucial to the culture, Indigenous peoples revered it.
 Cassava is still eaten throughout the islands today where it is piled high at produce markets.
 Cassava must be peeled before being used and can vary in price, ranging from six to 10 times more than russet potatoes.

 Also Known as: yuca

 Common Uses: similar to potatoes

 Important Instructions: cassava must be cooked—raw cassava is poisonous

 There are two varieties of cassava—sweet and bitter.
 Both contain prussic acid (hydrocyanic acid), which can cause cyanide poisoning; therefore, cassava can never be eaten raw.
 Cooking or pressing the root thoroughly removes the poison.